-- The TSF shall authenticate any user's claimed identity according to the following rules: 1.
-TOE accepts the authentication attempt as Pre-personalization Agent by the - Symmetric Authentication Mechanism with the Pre-personalization Agent Key. - 2.
+The TSF shall authenticate any user's claimed identity according to the following rules:

+- 1. TOE accepts the authentication attempt as Pre-personalization Agent by the Symmetric Authentication Mechanism with the Pre-personalization Agent Key. - 2.
 Having successfully run the PACE protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the PACE protocol. - 3.
 The TOE accepts the authentication attempt as Personalization Agent by the Symmetric Authentication Mechanism with Personalization Agent Key. - 4.
 After run of the Chip Authentication Protocol v.1 the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with key agreed with the terminal by means of the Chip Authentication Mechanism v.1. - 5.
 The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol v.1 only if the terminal uses the public key presented during the Chip Authentication Protocol v.1 and the secure messaging established by the Chip Authentication Mechanism.

-Application note: The SFR FIA_UAU.5.1/PACE in the current ST covers the definition in [PP-MRTD-SAC]and extends it by EAC aspect 5.
-The SFR FIA UAU.5.2/PACE in the current ST covers the definition in [PP-MRTD-SAC] and extends it by EAC aspects 4 and 5.
+Application note: The SFR FIA_UAU.5.1/PACE in the current ST covers the definition in [PP-MRTD-SAC] and extends it by EAC aspect 5.
+The SFR FIA_UAU.5.2/PACE in the current ST covers the definition in [PP-MRTD-SAC] and extends it by EAC aspects 4 and 5.
 These extensions do not conflict with the strict conformance to PACE PP.

-FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE
+FIA UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE terminal.

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the /PACE TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE terminal.
+FIA_UAU.6.1 /PACE The TSF shall re-authenticate the user under the conditions each command sent to the TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE Protocol shall be verified as being sent by the PACE by the GIS.